Skip to main content

 Rabat

 Rabat, Morocco's administrative capital, hosts the Higher Institute of Speech Therapy (ISO), the pillar of speech therapy training in the Maghreb, and the Faculty of Medicine.
 The capital concentrates a demanding professional elite: embassies, ministries, international organisations — many bilingual or trilingual families.
-Cabdivin offers assessment templates adapted to tests used in Morocco (Moroccan EVALO adaptation, Arabic batteries developed by ISO researchers), and billing compliant with Moroccan mutual insurance conventions (CNSS, CNOPS, AMO).
-The AI assistant has been trained on the French-Arabic medical terminology used in Morocco, ensuring natural reports for both professionals and families.
+Rabat practice has a particular feature: as home to the ISO, the capital concentrates the discipline's academics and trainers, and it is here that part of the Moroccan adaptations of assessment tools are designed and validated (EVALO adaptation, Arabic batteries developed by ISO teams).
+Rabat practices, often in Agdal, Hassan or Souissi, are frequently linked to academia and host ISO trainees.
+Cabdivin offers reports following the structure taught at the ISO, billing compliant with Moroccan mutual insurance conventions (CNSS, CNOPS, AMO), and a multi-practitioner interface suited to group practices sharing schedules and files with fine-grained access control.

 Marrakech-Safi